 Even though the vernal equinox has come and gone, in many parts of the country, it's still quite cold, wet, and dreary out, and winter still feels like a close bystander.
-And if you're experiencing sniffles and coughing, you're certainly not alone: Next to early fall, spring is the second highest incidence of the common cold.
-This is because big shifts in temperature and barometric pressure as well as seasonal allergies irritate your nasal passages and cause them to inflame, which then serves as a breeding ground for viruses.
+If you're experiencing sniffles and coughing, you're certainly not alone: Next to early fall, spring is the second-highest incidence of the common cold.
+This is because big shifts in temperature and barometric pressure, as well as seasonal allergies, irritate your nasal passages and cause them to inflame, which then serves as a breeding ground for viruses.
 So how do we get ahead of a springtime cold and boost our immune systems so we can eventually enjoy the warmer weather and not be cooped up inside, tissue box at the ready?
 We asked a few physicians for their advice, who also offered some bonus supplements for boosting your mood (because seasonal affective disorder carries into springtime, too).
-Their thoughts below.
+Read their thoughts below.

 It's no secret that when temperatures plummet, so do our vitamin D levels.
-The body relies on sunshine in order to produce the nutrient which is needed to absorb calcium and keep bones healthy and strong.
+The body relies on sunshine in order to produce the nutrient, which is needed to absorb calcium and keep bones healthy and strong.
 Your muscles, nervous system, and immune system also need vitamin D to function properly.
-But in the colder months, we lack the sunshine we need to sustain healthy levels of D.
+In the colder months, we usually lack the sunshine we need to sustain healthy levels of vitamin D.

 "The most common deficiency in winter, by a long shot, is vitamin D, which we get through sun exposure," says Care/of’s scientific advisory board’s integrative physician, Jeffrey Gladd, MD.
 "Unfortunately, most of us don’t spend enough time outside without layers of clothing that end up blocking absorption, and for anyone living north of Atlanta, where you’re far from the sun for several months out of the year, getting enough vitamin D is even harder.
 Supplementing with vitamin D3 can help support healthy levels."
 [Ed. note: D3 is found to be more effective at raising the blood's vitamin D levels than or D2 or D alone.]

-A lack of certain variations of produce in colder temperatures can also contribute to a decrease of nutrients too.
-Says Gladd, "Less produce variety in winter tends to lead to lower levels of antioxidants and polyphenols, which are nutrients we get from fruits and vegetables.
+A decrease in nutrients can also be attributed to a lack of certain variations of produce made available in colder temperatures.
+Gladd says, "Less produce variety in winter tends to lead to lower levels of antioxidants and polyphenols, which are nutrients we get from fruits and vegetables.
 Supplementing with vitamin C can help support overall nutrition."

 According to Gladd, astaxanthin, a powerful carotenoid with a deep red pigment, is another supplement that can help add color and nutrients when fresh produce pickings are slim.
 "It’s been researched extensively for its antioxidant properties, which have been shown to support cognitive health as well as healthy skin."